gmc-code/PC-microbit-micropython/docs/radio/radio_syntax.rst

 Radio settings
 -----------------------

 | The full list of config settings are below.
 | If ``config`` is not called then the defaults are used.

 .. py:function:: config(length=32, queue=3, channel=7, power=6, address=0x75626974, group=0, data_rate=radio.RATE_1MBIT)
+    :no-index:

     Configures various keyword based settings relating to the radio.

     The ``length`` (default=32) defines the maximum length, in bytes, of a message sent via the radio.
 1 character = 1 byte.
 It can be up to 251 bytes long (254 - 3 bytes for S0, LENGTH and S1 preamble; the S0, LENGTH, and S1 are parts of the packet structure used in radio communication and are used to indicate the start of a packet, the length of the packet, and for error checking, respectively).

     The ``queue`` (default=3) specifies the number of messages that can be stored on the incoming message queue.
 If there are no spaces left on the